avishmadaan/MilkInMinutes/README.md

 # Milk In Minutes

 Milk In Minutes is a web application designed to help users quickly find and order dairy products online.
-The application provides a seamless shopping experience with an intuitive interface and fast delivery service.

 ## Features
 - User authentication and profile management